-Received ICMA Award of Excellence for Performance Management.
+Received the 2017 ICMA Award of Excellence for Performance Management.

 CARA and Economic Development